 22. A Hobo Sack

-If you have a stick of some sort, you can tie the blanket up in a knapsack around the stick to make a hobo sack.
-Your munchkins can then pretend to go on a long adventure.
-This can be a fun, original game for them, which may help you to cure their boredom.
+If you have a stick of some sort, tie a receiving blanket up in a knapsack around the stick to make it into a hobo sack.
+Your little ones can then pretend to go on a long adventure.
+This can be a fun, original game for them, which may help cure their boredom.